IJSComplexMatter/cddm/doc/autoapi/cddm/video/index.rst

    Multiplies two videos.

-   :param x,y: Input multi-frame iterable object.
+   :param x: Input multi-frame iterable object.
 Each element of the iterable is a tuple
              of ndarrays (frames)
+   :type x: iterable
+   :param y: Input multi-frame iterable object.
+Each element of the iterable is a tuple
+             of ndarrays (frames)
-   :type x,y: iterable
+   :type y: iterable
    :param inplace: Whether tranformation is performed inplace or not.
    :type inplace: bool, optional
    :param dtype: If specifed, determines output dtype.
 Only valid if inplace == False.